Three studies. Same answer.

 What this means

 Two independent validations on completely different real-world populations both land at roughly 91% Population Match Score.
 One study the model could have memorized.
 One it couldn't.
 Both measurements landed in the same band.
 That's evidence our personas model people, not memorized distributions.
+And on the questions where Americans actually disagree with each other, our personas hold structural accuracy that asking a chatbot directly cannot.

 For the technically minded: the literal scores are 91.60% and 91.58%, within the sampling noise of either study at this size.
 The magnitude is the signal, not the third digit.